 Couchette sleeper trains, also called 'Intercites de nuit', and formerly called 'Corail Lunea' travel overnight between Paris and destinations in France and Andorra.
 You can also reach some Italian resorts with them.

 During most weeks of the the ski season Corail Lunea trains run every night.
 Typically you get on at around 10pm or 11pm in Paris and arrive in the Alps or Pyrenees between 7am and 8.30am, depending on your destination.
 Find out more on our Eurostar + Sleeper Train journey guide.

-French skiers often bring a bottle of wine a little picnic too for a little feast before bedtime.
+French skiers often bring a bottle of wine with a little picnic too for a little feast before bedtime.

-Eurostar + Corail Lunea - journey film
+The Eurostar + Corail Lunea journey

 We made a two-minute film of our journey by Eurostar and Corail Lunea to the Portes du Soleil.